 Kooha works on GNOME

-From the looks of it, Kooha uses the native and little-known GNOME recording to be able to make the captures.
+From the looks of it, Kooha uses GNOME's native and little-known recording system to take screenshots.
 That would explain why it works only in the graphical environment used by distributions like Ubuntu or Fedora.
-And it not only works on Wayland; we can also use it in X11.
+And it doesn't just work on Wayland; we can also use it in X11.
 As for how simple it is, its interface makes it impossible to get confused: on the main screen we have six buttons: one to choose to record the full screen, another a rectangular area, below we can choose to record the sound of the system, the microphone and that the pointer is shown and below we have the button to record.

 In the options, the only thing we can configure is a delay time so that we have time to minimize the application and the format in which we will save it, among which we can choose MKV or WebM.
 From the same section we can also see the keyboard shortcuts.